 Around two weeks after your visit to the municipal office, you would get a letter with a code.
 This is a code of your ID card.
 You would need to take this letter to the municipal office, where they would activate and give you your ID card.

 They would most probably ask you to open a bank account when applying for a visa.
-Most of the students use ING bank as it already has an agreement with universities concerning student accounts and its branches exist in many university campuses.
+Most of the students use ING bank or KBC Brussels as it already has an agreement with universities concerning student accounts and its branches exist in many university campuses.
 ING workers tend to be friendly and helpful.
 It is suffice to contact them and explain your situation and they will help you out with the opening of the account.

 It is also obligatory for all the Belgian residents to have a Belgian health insurance.
-Many students opt for Partena, which it is effective and cheap.
+Many students opt for Partena or CM insurance, which it is effective and cheap.
 Partena offices are located in several locations around the Brussels, but the most used office is the one in the center of the city, situated at Boulevard Anspach 1, near DeBrouckere station.
 After registering at the insurance, they will give label sticks and envelops with Partena address already written on them.
 Doctors give papers to visiting patients for health insurance.
 You would need to stick one of the label sticks at the required place in the paper, put it into the envelope given to you, and sent it by post to get the reimbursement for your doctor fee.
 Label sticks have your insurance number inscribed on them.

 You can get an accommodation either from a university dormitory or renting your own place.
 Not all of the students are eligible for a dormitory room at the university.